 As in poached eggs on buttered toast.
 Cream of Wheat.
-Chicken soup with rice.
+Scrambled eggs with little dollops of ricotta cheese.

 Sometimes a warm bowl of comfort food is the only thing that will do when you are feeling blue, or tired, or overwhelmed by the busy-ness of it all.

 Or maybe you just want to be 5 years old again, for a few minutes.
 Anyway, I have my little repertoire of meals that fall into this category, and I was delighted to remember this one in this book I just finished reading.

 The book is called I Loved, I Lost, I Ate Spaghetti by Guilia Melucci.
 For all of you who read Eat Pray Love it is basically the same type of book, only this time the eat and the love parts are combined.

 And scattered throughout this book are Guila’s various recipes for this that and the other thing, mainly Italian dishes.

 There are a whole bunch I want to try at some point, but this one I knew I wanted to make right away.
 It had been that kind of week!